-Note: The maximum horizontal flue assembly length must not exceed a length of 3 metres (this includes all the equivalent lengths of any extensions, bends etc, and any components used for plume management).
+Note: The maximum horizontal flue assembly length must not exceed a length of 3 metres.

 1. When the flue length required is more than the maximum or less than the minimum stated in Section 4.6, paragraph 1, refer to the table below.